 From the Director

 Welcome to the Boston University Center for the Study of Asia!
 The importance of Asia as an economic force has been widely acknowledged in the last few decades.
-Asia as a cultural force, however, still needs to be understood; its rich culture and cultural vitality are not only true for its past but are also alive and act as a driving force in Asian society today.
-To help promote understanding of Asian people and Asia as a cultural sphere, we have worked since our foundation in July 2008 to serve our community of scholars and students with a rich program of on-campus events, and have offered to BU faculty our support for collaborative research ventures within and outside the university.
-The center is now part of a wider greater Boston community with strong ties to other local universities, the wider Boston community, nonprofit organizations and private entities working on Asia, as well as government agencies and NGO’s based in Asia.
+Asia as a cultural force, however, still needs to be understood; its rich culture and cultural vitality are key elements of this region’s past and are also powerful driving forces in Asian society today.
+To help promote greater understanding of Asian peoples and of Asia as a cultural sphere, we have worked since our foundation in July 2008 to serve our community of scholars and students with a rich program of on-campus events, and have offered to BU faculty our support for collaborative research ventures within and outside the university.
+The Center is part of a thriving greater Boston community with strong ties to other local universities, the wider Boston community, nonprofit organizations and private entities working on Asia, as well as government agencies and NGO’s based in Asia.